Skip to main content

 • you are not expected to fix any underlying problems with our technology or processes – these will be discussed and addressed in an incident review

-• you should be cautious if you’re unsure about what to do or what the impact of any action would be – the goal is to get the platform stable enough to be fixed properly during office hours
+• you should be cautious if you’re unsure about what to do or what the impact of any action would be – the goal is to get the platform stable enough to be fixed by the PaaS SRE team

 Starting an incident